Shoe throwing: Gang messaging

-Shoes on a telephone wire are popularly said to be linked to organized crime, signifying the location of gang turf or commemorating the death of a gang member.
-The shoes are also rumored to mark a spot for drug deals; although, a 2015 study of shoe-tossing data in Chicago rejected this explanation.
+Shoes on a telephone wire are popularly said to be linked to organized crime, signifying the location of gang turf, commemorating the death of a gang member or a non-gang member who lived in the area.
+The shoes are also rumored to mark a spot for drug deals or to indicate a nearby crack-house, in which case they can be called "crack tennies".